Jammicus/Miscellaneous/Book_Summaries/Automate The Boring Stuff With Python - Al Sweigart.md

 spam[-1] == 3
 ```

+---

 #### Getting Sublists with Slices

-* Slcie can get several values from a list in the form of a new list
+* Slice can get several values from a list and returns them as a new list
 * Slice is defined as `listName[startIndex:endIndex]`
 * You can leave the startIndex or endIndex out, and python will assume it starts at the beginning/end respectively
 * If you leave startIndex and endIndex out, it will assume to get the whole list

+---

 #### Getting a Lists length with len()

 * len(listName) will return the number of items in a list

+---

 #### Changing Values in a list with indexs

 * you can change the value at a lists index by `listName[index]=newValue`

+---

 #### Removing Values from Lists with del Statements

 * `del listName[index]` will remove the value from the list
 * Items will then get shifted to the left to fill the position that was removed

+---

 #### Working With Lists